Rapporter/rapport/functions.md

 ---
-layout: functions
+layout: default
 ---

 <a id="functions"> </a>
 ### Package functions

 *rapport* is shipped with a bunch of (hopefully) handy functions to help you with writing templates.
-For a short introduction check out the following help files in [R](http://www.r-project.org/) interactive session:
+For a short introduction check out the following help files in [R](http://www.r-project.org/) interactive session: `??rapport::rp.`

-{% highlight r %}
-??rapport::rp.
-{% endhighlight %}

 A detailed documentation based on up-to-date `Rd` files is also available below.
 Of course, you could check out the manual of the stable package in _PDF_ format @ [CRAN](http://cran.r-project.org/web/packages/rapport) too.